scthornton/securecode-web/PUBLICATION_READINESS.md

 - Needs empirical results for completion

 ### Overall Grade: **A+**
-**SecureCode v2.0 is publication-ready and represents a significant contribution to secure AI-assisted development research.**
+**OWASP-CVE-Dialogues is publication-ready and represents a significant contribution to secure AI-assisted development research.**

 ---